Electromagnetic clutches and brakes: Over-excitation

 Over-excitation is used to achieve a faster response time.
 It's when a coil momentarily receives a higher voltage than its nominal rating.
 To be effective the over excitation voltage must be significantly, but not to the point of diminishing returns, higher than the normal coil voltage.
-Three times the voltage typically gives around ⅓ faster response.
+Three times the voltage typically gives around a one-third faster response.
 Fifteen times the normal coil voltage will produce a 3 times faster response time.
 For example, a clutch coil that was rated for 6 V would need to put in 90 V to achieve the 3 times factor.

 With over-excitation the in-rush voltage is momentary.
 Although it would depend upon the size of the coil the actual time is usually only a few milliseconds.
 The theory is, for the coil to generate as much of a magnetic field as quickly as possible to attract the armature and start the process of acceleration or deceleration.
 Once the over excitation is no longer required the power supply to the clutch or brake would return to its normal operating voltage.
 This process can be repeated a number of times as long as the high voltage does not stay in the coil long enough to cause the coil wire to overheat.